holos-run/holos/doc/design/v1beta1/use-case.md

 naming a role the profile does not carry fails evaluation.**

 The third `taskSets` comprehension in [U1](#u1-the-author-layer-and-the-flattening) is the compiler.
-For the management profile it evaluates to (istiod shown; `istio-cni` and `ztunnel` are identical):
+For the management-cluster profile it evaluates to (istiod shown; `istio-cni` and `ztunnel` are identical):

 ```cue